windytan/ctape/README.md

 Explanation and videos in [this blog post](http://windytan.blogspot.fi/2012/08/vintage-bits-on-cassettes.html).

-NOTE (2017): This is an art project, built for fun, and not many people have even got it working.
+NOTE: This is an art project, built for fun, and not in active development any more.
+Many people haven't gotten it working.
 Can you find why it doesn't work?
 Can you perhaps fix it?

 `tape-write.rb` encodes data from stdin to the sound card. `tape-read.rb` records from the sound card and decodes to stdout.